Crater Lake averages 44 feet of snow each year, and is a great winter snow camping location.

 Back at our campsite, my campmates built a snow kitchen, with a curved bench wrapping around an area for our campfire.
 Having a campfire while backpacking is quite a treat, especially in the winter.
 To minimize our impact on the environment, we used an aluminum firepan so we could pack out all of the ash.

 Overnight, we could hear the winds increasing, just as the forecast had predicted.
 It was foggy in the morning, with low visibility.
 We were lucky, however, that the rain held out until after we had our packs and sled ready for the snowshoe hike back out.
+It started raining heavily on us as we hiked out, with the wind blowing the rain sideways.
 By the time we reached the parking lot, we were soaking wet.
 We did a quick change of clothes at the Rim Village gift shop before returning the permit to the ranger station and heading back on the long drive home.